Generative diffusion learning for parametric partial differential equations: Conditional DDPM for operator learning

 \section{Conditional DDPM for operator learning}

-The specific model that we apply in learning the distribution $q_{\theta}(u | a)$ is the DDPM, which fits naturally as a sampler with the proposed probabilistic framework.
-We first briefly review the basic framework for the unconditional DDPM and then generalize it to the conditional setting.
+Under the proposed probabilistic framework, the specific model that we employ for learning the distribution $q_{\theta}(\cdot | \BA)$ is the DDPM, which provides a generative model for sampling from the desired distribution.
+In this section, we first generalize the DDPM for operator learning in finite-dimensional space and then discuss its extensions to the functional space setting.